amunch/Makefile/README.md

 Dependent on Boost, so make sure that is installed.
 Other libraries are standard and everything runs well on the student machines and Gitlab pipeline.

+**Oranization of this Repository**

+Source code is held in makefile.cpp (main), Make_Graph.h (Class Declaration), and Make_Graph.cpp (Class Implementation).
+There are 4 Makefiles, easy_make, medium_make, hard_make, and harder_make, that are used to test our implementation against the Unix implementation.

+Our Makefile tests the output every time make test is run against the make utility on all four of the above Makefiles.
+It also verifies that there are no memory leaks and tests that the time does not run greater than a second.

+There are several directories in this repository.  'outputs' contains the make utility outputs that we compare our implementation against.  'test_files' contains test files our makefiles compile. 'time_tests' contains outputs of timing our implementation against the make utility using 'testing.sh', a very simple bash script to automate time testing with the 'time' utility.

 **Setup**

 Please type make to run the Makefile we provided that will compile our make utility.